ARM-software/abi-aa/aapcs64/aapcs64.rst

 Parameter Passing
 -----------------

-The base standard provides for passing arguments in general-purpose registers (r0-r7), SIMD/floating-point registers (v0-v7) and on the stack.
+The base standard provides for passing arguments in general-purpose registers (r0-r7), SIMD/floating-point registers (v0-v7), scalable vector registers (z0-z7, overlaid on v0-v7), scalable predicate registers (p0-p3), and on the stack.
 For subroutines that take a small number of small parameters, only registers are used.

 Variadic Subroutines
 ^^^^^^^^^^^^^^^^^^^^